Allacks/ViewsBotPro_V.1.1.0_py.script-Edition/README.md

 -Make sure, you've already downloaded Chrome

--You can modify the code if you want
+-You can modify the code if you want.

 -Updates and bugfixes until 2021